Multilevel Diversity Coding with Regeneration: The Tradeoff Rate Region : Proof of Theorem

 In this section the proof of Theorem \ref{theorem:MRR4} is presented.
-We start by providing a new code construction that achieves a particular operating point, which will play an instrumental role in the proof of Theorem \ref{theorem:MRR4}.
+We start by providing a new code construction that achieves a particular normalized rate point, which will play a crucial role in the proof of Theorem \ref{theorem:MRR4}.